Cong leader Harish Rawat targets own party, wonders if it's time for him to rest | Politics

 ''I am in a dilemma.
 The New Year may show me the way,'' the former chief minister said.

-Uttarakhand goes to assembly polls early next year and the Congress is trying to return to power in the hilly state.
+Uttarakhand goes to assembly polls early next year and the Congress is trying to return to power in the hill state.

+When senior Congress leader and Rawat's media advisor Surendra Kumar was asked by reporters about the tweets, he said some forces within the party are playing into the hands of the BJP to hurt the party's prospects in Uttarakhand.

+''There is no alternative to Harish Rawat in Uttarakhand.
+He is the most popular leader in the state who has kept the party flag flying.
+But there are some forces playing into the BJP's hands to mar the possibility of Congress making a comeback in the state,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)